Two tools, two philosophies

-If you’re planning AI-powered automation, you’ll inevitably face this question: n8n or LangChain?
-The answer isn’t as straightforward as you might think - because these are fundamentally different tools solving different problems.
-Yet they’re increasingly compared because both operate in the AI workflow space.
+Planning AI-powered automation?
+You will hit this question: n8n or LangChain?
+The answer is not as straightforward as it looks — these are fundamentally different tools solving different problems.
+They get compared because both operate in the AI workflow space.

-In this article, we’ll walk through the key differences, concrete use cases, and help you decide which one (or both) fits your project.
+This article walks through the key differences, concrete use cases, and helps you decide which one — or both — fits your project.

-- 400+ built-in integrations: Slack, Gmail, Google Sheets, Notion, PostgreSQL, HTTP requests - you can connect virtually anything
+- 400+ built-in integrations: Slack, Gmail, Google Sheets, Notion, PostgreSQL, HTTP requests — connect virtually anything

-- Self-hosting: Run it on your own server with full control over your data
+- Self-hosting: run it on your own server with full data control

-- AI nodes: n8n 1.x has significantly expanded its AI capabilities - built-in LLM nodes, AI agent nodes (with sub-agent support), vector store integration, and MCP (Model Context Protocol) compatibility
+- AI nodes: n8n 1.x significantly expanded AI capabilities — built-in LLM nodes, AI agent nodes (with sub-agent support), vector store integration, MCP (Model Context Protocol) compatibility

-- Code node: When visual nodes aren’t enough, extend with JavaScript or Python
+- Code node: when visual nodes are not enough, extend with JavaScript or Python

-The n8n cloud version starts at $20/month (2,500 executions/month), with the Pro plan at $50/month (10,000 executions).
-The self-hosted version is free as software, but real infrastructure costs range from $50-300/month depending on scale. n8n switched to execution-based billing in 2025, and by 2026 this has become the industry standard - unlimited workflows, but individual runs count.
+The cloud version starts at $20/month (2,500 executions/month), Pro at $50/month (10,000 executions).
+The self-hosted version is free as software, but real infrastructure costs range $50–300/month depending on scale. n8n switched to execution-based billing in 2025, and by 2026 this has become the industry standard — unlimited workflows, but individual runs count.

-LangChain is a Python (and JavaScript/TypeScript) framework designed specifically for building LLM-powered applications.
-It’s not a no-code tool - it’s a developer library for building complex AI pipelines, agents, and RAG systems.
+LangChain is a Python (and JavaScript/TypeScript) framework designed specifically for LLM-powered applications.
+It is not a no-code tool — it is a developer library for building complex AI pipelines, agents, and RAG systems.

 - Agent framework: ReAct pattern, tool use, custom agents — LangChain was the first serious agent framework